lexach91/algorithm-visualizer/README.md

     + `python3 run.py`

 6. *P.S.
 Running the application on your machine will provide much more enjoyable experience than running it on Heroku.*

+#### Render deployment

+1. Create a new Render account if you don't already have one here [Render](https://render.com/).

+2. Create a new application on the following page here [New Render App](https://dashboard.render.com/), choose **Webserver**:

+3. Select the GitHub option and connect the application to the repository you created.

+4. Search for the repository you created and click "Connect."

+5. Create name for the application

+6. Select the region where you want to deploy the application.

+7. Select branch to deploy.

+8. Select environment.

+9. Render build command: `pip3 install -r requirements.txt && npm install`

+10. Render start command: `node index.js`

+11. Select Free plan.

+12. Click on "Advanced" settings.

+13. Add the following environment variables:

+    - Key: PORT Value: 8000
+    - Key: PYTHON_VERSION Value: 3.10.7

+14. Click "Create Web Service."

+15. Wait for the completion of the deployment.

 ---